 So where do mushrooms come from?
 How do they pop up?
 And what is mycelium?

 The video below helps to answer the question, “Where do mushrooms come from?”
 Check it out now for a better understanding, and an example that utilizes one of our beautiful and delicious pink oyster mushrooms.
+Want to experience the explosion of mushrooms from mycelium?
+Check out one of our mushroom growing kits.

 Where our pink oyster mushrooms (and all other mushrooms) come from